lapotolo/parallell-programming-unipi/README.md

-# spm19
+# Parallel and Distributed Systems: paradigms and models (2019/2020)

-Repository for the course Parallel and Distributed Systems: Paradigms and Models (2018-2019) @Universita' di Pisa
+Final project: a genetic algorithm for TSP.
+Sequential, c++ threads, FastFlow implementations.